-At its core, Omni Block is a patented insulated cementitious masonry unit (CMU) wall system which combines the benefits of indigenous aggregates, Expanded Polystyrene, thermal lag (the delay, disruption and redirection of heat flow), exposed thermal mass (the absorption of heat), and air tightness.
-This results in a thermally efficient wall system with a high R-value and is consistent with well-known and widely accepted thermal performance concepts.
+Omni Block is a patented insulated cementitious masonry unit (CMU) wall system which combines the benefits of indigenous aggregates, Expanded Polystyrene foam insulation, thermal lag (the delay, disruption and redirection of heat flow), exposed thermal mass on the interior side which allows the absorption of heat and air tightness.
+This combination results in a thermally efficient wall system with a high R-value and is consistent with well-known and widely accepted thermal performance concepts.

 Omni Block insulation inserts are manufactured using safe, clean, non-toxic, and non-polluting processes, which in turn, result in a product that agrees with the environment, is sustainable, and adheres to green building principles.
 The raw material is a “by-product” of oil refinery waste.
 The block units are manufactured utilizing inorganic elements, which are in abundant supply and locally quarried.

 Omni Block is exceptionally innovative because it is a re-engineered ‘age-old’ regular cinder block with unique cells that are easily filled with uniformly molded Expanded Polystyrene foam insulation inserts.